sodaliterocks/sodalite/README.md

 |-|-|-|-|-|-|
 |`next`|`x86_64`|`desktop`|**6&#160;Kutai**&#160;(Next)&#160;|[Fedora&#160;39](https://docs.fedoraproject.org/en-US/releases/f39/)|∞|

-> Unstable.
+> Early versions of upcoming releases.
+Unstable.
 Here be dragons.
 Abandon all hope.
 You know the drill.
+>
+> This may sometimes be at the same version as **Current**, but be aware you'll be bumped to an upcoming release without warning if/when released to this branch.

 ### Versioning